 When a prospective buyer has a question, what’s the first thing they do?
 Or better yet, when YOU have a question, a need, or a pain worth remediating, what’s the first thing you do?
 YOU GO TO THE INTERNET AND RESEARCH!
 Even if you’re not sitting in front of screen all day long, is it reasonable to assume your smartphone is within arm’s reach every waking second?

-We as consumers know what we’re looking for today.
-Consumer ignorance is no longer a viable selling strategy.
-As a consumer, we have unlimited access to information via the internet.
+We as buyers know what we’re looking for today.
+Customer ignorance is no longer a viable selling strategy.
+As a buyer, we have unlimited access to information via the internet.

 Now for the golden question, is it YOUR information we’re finding online when researching a solution to our problem?
 Or is it your competitor’s information?
 Your prospect will find the information they want, so would it be better they get it directly from you or another source?
 Do you want a prospect to find you, or your competitor?